When I was a teen in the early 90s, certain things outside the grunge culture were considered cool.

 Did the glass bridge in Gatlinburg crack?

-You may remember the story from June of 2020.
+Um.
+Yes.
+You may remember the story from June 2020.
 The Gatlinburg SkyBridge, which features a glass center, is the longest pedestrian suspension bridge in the United States.

-It was temporarily closed when a guest cracked one of the heavy glass panels in the middle of the bridge designed to let thrill-seekers test their mettle.
+It was temporarily closed after a guest cracked one of the heavy glass panels in the middle of the bridge designed to let thrill-seekers test their mettle.

-I suspect that the guest was wearing a No Fear T-shirt.
+I wouldn’t be surprised if the guest was wearing a No Fear T-shirt.

 How did the glass bridge in Gatlinburg crack?